KentoNishi/cs178-ps0b/writeup.md

 ### Flask
 I have also used Flask fairly extensively in the past, but most of my use came from serving either REST APIs or static assets.
 I was not aware that Flask had a templating engine, so I learned a lot about it as I went through the tutorial.

-When I was initially following the tutorial linked for the Flask todo app in the assignment description ([link](LINK)), I had an error like the following:
+When I was initially following the tutorial linked for the Flask todo app in the assignment description ([link](https://www.python-engineer.com/posts/flask-todo-app/)), I had an error like the following:
 ```
 RuntimeError: Working outside of application context.
 ```

 To fix the issue, I navigated to Google and found the appropriate Flask documentation page describing the [Application Context](https://flask.palletsprojects.com/en/3.0.x/appcontext/#manually-push-a-context).
 From here, I learned that the app's context must be pushed before using the database.
 To fix the issue, I simply added this line with the `with` statement within my `if __name__ == '__main__'` block, and the code ran as expected.

 Afterwards, I wanted to write my own ultra-simple todo app to get a better understanding of Jinja templates.
 To do so, I completely got rid of the database and just used a list of dictionaries to store the todo items.
 I also wrote my own routes to support adding, checking off, and removing todo items.

+## Reflection
+### Usability
+Given my background with Svelte, I instantly found Svelte to be the more usable framework.
+I almost think in Svelte naturally, so I was more focused on writing a demo application which showcases some of the core concepts of Svelte.
+I think Svelte's usability stems from how little it deviates from traditional HTML and JS.
+In other frameworks such as React, one must use JSX, which is a completely different syntax from HTML.
+In Svelte, the syntax is almost identical to HTML, with the addition of some logic blocks and reactive variables.
+I think this makes Svelte much more approachable, as well as easier to write and read.

+One way in which Svelte is less usable than Flask is the setup process.
+For Flask, one only needs to know the basics of Python to create a simple `app.py` file.
+Meanwhile, to initialize a Svelte application, one must first install Node.js, then learn about SvelteKit/Vite, run the `npm create svelte@latest .` command, and fully understand the structure of a Svelte project.
+I would not consider this a huge issue since developers who use Svelte in practice are likely familiar with these tools already, but it is definitely a barrier to entry for new developers who have never used Node.js or Svelte before.

+Like Svelte, Flask also has a solid templating engine.
+However, I found the templating engine to be less usable than Svelte's due to the lack of reactivity and the somewhat confusing syntax.
+Jinja's syntax requires an odd usage of quotes and curly braces, and worst of all, it requires a full page refresh to update the content.
+In Svelte, the content is automatically updated when the underlying data changes, which is much more usable.

+Beyond the barriers to entry, Flask also benefits from being a fully backend framework unlike Svelte, which is typically used for frontend development (ignoring the intricacies of SSR in SvelteKit).
+This means that Flask can be used to create a full application, while Svelte would require communication with a separate backend server.
+This is not a huge issue for seasoned developers, but it does make Flask more usable for quick prototyping, especially for new users.

+### Similarities/Differences
+Svelte and Flask are similar in that they are both frameworks which are used to build web applications.
+Additionally, they both support templating, which is critical for building dynamic web applications.
+However, they differ in that Svelte is primarily a frontend framework, while Flask is a backend framework.
+In practice, this means Svelte can be compiled to completely static assets, while Flask would require a backend server to serve the application.
+Another major difference is that Flask does not support modern UI framework features such as components or declarative reactivity in the frontend, while Svelte lives and breathes these features.
+This makes Svelte much more usable for frontend development, while Flask is arguably more usable for backend development.

+### Future Usage
+Personally, I will continue to embody Svelte for my projects for the foreseeable future.
+My favorite way to use Svelte is to compile down my Svelte code to static HTML, JS, and CSS assets; this enables interesting use cases such as Chrome extensions, which disallow the use of dynamic backends.
+This type of usage pattern is completely impossible with Flask, since it requires a server to run the backend at all times.
+Additionally, Svelte's reactivity features are much more robust for developing modern web apps with complex states.
+I absolutely love Rich Harris's vision for Svelte and the Svelte community, and so long as Svelte continues to maintain its superior usability and performance over other frameworks, I will continue to use it for my projects.